Women's Candidates Tournament 2026

-The FIDE Women's Candidates Tournament 2026 will be an eight-player chess tournament that will determine the challenger for the Women's World Chess Championship 2026.
-It will be held in Cyprus between 28 March and 16 April 2026, alongside the Candidates Tournament 2026.
+The Women's Candidates Tournament 2026 was an eight-player chess tournament held to determine the challenger for the Women's World Chess Championship 2027.
+The tournament took place at the Cap St Georges Hotel and Resort in Pegeia, Cyprus, between 28 March and 16 April 2026.
+The event was held alongside the Candidates Tournament 2026.

-It will be a double round-robin tournament.
-The winner of the tournament will challenge the defending Women's World Chess Champion Ju Wenjun in the title match.
+It was a double round-robin tournament.
+Vaishali Rameshbabu, the lowest-rated player in the field, won the tournament and earned the right to play the Women's World Chess Championship 2027 match against the reigning Women's World Chess Champion Ju Wenjun.

 Qualification

-The eight players to qualify will be:
+The eight players to qualify to the Women's Candidates Tournament were: